JohannesBuchner/RainbowLasso/README.rst

 Citing
 ------

-1. Cite the accompaning paper.
+1. Cite the `accompaning paper <https://arxiv.org/abs/2405.19297>`_.
 2. You can also include the repository URL as a footnote.
-3. Cite the relevant data products.
+3. Cite the data products of the surveys used.
 See the accompaning paper for a list of references.

 Licence
 -------